larryms/MCW-Linux-lift-and-shift/Whiteboard design session/WDS trainer guide - Linux lift and shift.md

     -   The ExpressRoute connection will be retained for Phase II of the migration.
 The public peering will be leveraged to connect directly to the Azure App Service Web App from on-premises by the FGMO support team.

-    -   The OsTicketVNET and MySQLVNET will be retired after the migration to PaaS.
+    -   The OsTicketVNET and MySQLVNET will be retired after the migration to PaaS

 ![Diagram of the Phase 2 - Networking preferred solution.
 At this time, we are unable to capture all of the information in the diagram.
 Future versions of this course should address this.](images/Whiteboarddesignsessiontrainerguide-Linuxliftandshiftimages/media/image9.png "Phase 2 - Networking preferred solution")